-Galvanized steel has poor weldability, and there are many things to know before you begin welding it with a MIG welder.
+Galvanized steel has poor weldability, and there are many things to know before you weld it with a MIG welder.
 Let’s start with a quick answer:

-Welding galvanized steel with a MIG welder and solid wires is not ideal because:
+Welding galvanized steel with a MIG wire is not ideal because:

 - Galvanized steel is covered with a strong coating, but solid wires need clean metal to offer good results.

-- Most galvanized steel projects or repairs are welded outdoors, but gas shielding provided by a gas cylinder cannot protect the arc or the puddle in windy environments.
+- Most galvanized steel projects or repairs are welded outdoors.
+The MIG shielding gases cannot protect the arc or the puddle in windy environments.

 But there are many things you can do to get improved results.
-After reading the rest of the article, you will learn:
+After reading this article, you will learn:

 - Why it’s best to remove the coating.